richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+-

-- with the original bundle-adjust sparse graph, could just use this instead of starting the
+- after the minimization of errors on the tracks, could remove a lot of the BAD track points
-	- then scales / preprocessing are useless ?
+	- negative
+	- high error
+	=> more iterations

+- if views are adjusted in GROUPS of stereopsis (mildly) to optimize the dense process => how could the groups be combined later to be a single ?

-	- would just continue bundle adjust from prior
+- yet another bundle adjust now with tracks from dense groups

-- dense initial view graph looks bad
+- start with dense world graph
-	- display could just be really weird angle ?
+- nonlinear minimize error using relative edges from dense groups

+- stereopsis:
+	- P3D focused
+	- seed track point pre-filtering worst out
+	- re-logic for P3D triangulation
+	- re-logic for patches
+	- re-logic for patch-sphere filtering -- GLOBALLY = WORLD, not transform

+8971/11367 = 79%
+1653/11367 = 14%
+515/11367 = 4%
+179/11367 = 1.5%
+49/11367 = 0.5%